-The Street Child World Cup is a global movement for street children to receive the protection and opportunities that all children are entitled to.
+Street Child World Cup in association with Save the Children provides a global platform for street children to be heard so that they receive the safety, support and opportunities that all children deserve.

-Together through football, art and campaigning we aim to challenge the negative perceptions and treatment of street children around the world.
+We use the power of sport and the arts to challenge the negative perceptions and treatment of street children transforming lives across the world.

 In April 2014 over 230 former street children from 19 countries joined us in Rio de Janeiro, Brazil for a unique football tournament.
 These children stand united for the rights of street children across the world and they are not alone.
 Street Child World Cup received the support of Pope Francis, Prince William Duke of Cambridge, World Cup winners Gilberto Silva and Bebeto and football legend Zico.

 No child should have to live on the streets.